 - Abandoning legacy applications for new green-field application development is not realistic

-Take back control of your IT transformation with Gloo, a modern API gateway to extend the value of your existing IT investments while allowing you to integrate new technologies at the the pace of your business, without disruption.
+Take back control of your IT transformation with Gloo Edge, a modern API gateway that extends the value of your existing IT investments while enabling you to integrate new technologies at the the pace of your business, without disruption.

-- Connect legacy monoliths, microservies and serverless functions together into a hybrid application
+- Connect legacy monoliths, microservices, and serverless functions together into a hybrid application

 - Add new features as microservices and serverless to existing applications